 - maximize the number of students who complete post-secondary education and training programs

 - provide more opportunities for graduating students to find work in their fields of study

 The study is being conducted by the Canadian Career Development Foundation (CCDF) for CAMET and will be completed in 2019.

 ATLANTIC CANADA CAREER WEEK

-Under the theme, Experiential Learning: Real World Learning, the 2018 Atlantic Canada Career week was held November 5th-9th.
-The 2018 Atlantic Canada Career Week served to launch the resources developed to promote careers and experiential learning in public schools, universities, and community colleges throughout the year.
-The resources are available at experientiallearning.ca.
+The 2019 Atlantic Canada Career Week will serve to launch the noted website and will assist the Atlantic provinces to promote careers and experiential learning in public schools, universities, and community colleges throughout the year.

 In 2017, CAMET signed an agreement with myBlueprint to provide bilingual software—an innovative interactive self-exploration and career pathways planning tool—for students in Nova Scotia, New Brunswick, Newfoundland and Labrador, and Prince Edward Island, and a comprehensive package of support services for schools.